A new model of sustainable tourism

 There are three different types of UNESCO designation:

-1. World Heritage Sites – these are sites with cultural and / or natural heritage of unique, outstanding value to humanity.
-Examples include Canterbury Cathedral, Stonehenge, and the Pyramids of Giza.
+World Heritage Sites – these are sites with cultural and / or natural heritage of unique, outstanding value to humanity.
+Examples include Canterbury Cathedral and Stonehenge.

 3. Biosphere Reserves – as ‘learning places for sustainable development’, Biosphere Reserves seek solutions that combine the conservation of biodiversity with its sustainable use.
 The UK has 14 Biosphere Reserves, including Biosffer Dyfi in Wales, Brighton & Lewes Downs, and the Isle of Wight.